 For the subset of patients for whom the rapid onset of analgesic effect is required and for whom the benefits outweigh the risk of discontinuation due to adverse events associated with higher initial doses, ULTRAM® 50 mg to 100 mg can be administered as needed for pain relief every 4 to 6 hours, not to exceed 400 mg per day.
 Use in Renal Impairment In all patients with creatinine clearance less than 30 mL/min, it is recommended that the dosing interval of ULTRAM® be increased to 12 hours, with a maximum daily dose of 200 mg.

 Since only 7% of an administered dose is removed by hemodialysis, dialysis patients can receive their regular dose on the day of dialysis.
 Use in Hepatic Impairment The recommended dose for adult patients with cirrhosis is 50 mg every 12 hours.
 Elderly Patients ( > 65 years old) In general, dose selection for an elderly patient over 65 years old should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal or cardiac function and of concomitant disease or other drug therapy.
 For elderly patients over 75 years old, the total dose should not exceed 300 mg/day.

 Pediatric Patients ( < 18 years old)

-The safety and effectiveness of ULTRAM® has not been studied in the pediatric population.
-Therefore, use of ULTRAM® tablets is not recommended in patients under 18 years of age.
+The safety and effectiveness of ULTRAM® have not been studied in the pediatric population.
+Therefore, the use of ULTRAM® tablets is not recommended in patients under 18 years of age.